ZafreenJagir/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## Result :

-The ALP on fundamental arithmetic and logical operations using 8086 is executed successfully.
+The ALP for fundamental arithmetic and logical operations using 8086 is executed successfully.